voldikss/vim-skylight/README.md

 feature was almost implemented, I decided to detach them from the dotfiles and reorganize them into a plugin in case of someone who has the same requirement needs it.

+## Known issues

+Sometimes can not find the files in the hidden folders when performing downward searching.
+That is because vim's file searching doesn't include hidden directories, I am considering using another suitable file-finder cli tool for the plugin but this will not come out in the short term.

 ## Screenshots